NASA: Moon landing

-Mirroring the Department of Defense's program management concept using redundant systems in building the first intercontinental ballistic missiles, NASA requested the Air Force assign Major General Samuel C. Phillips to the space agency where he would serve as the director of the Apollo program.
-Development of the Saturn V rocket was led by Wernher von Braun and his team at the Marshall Space Flight Center, derived from the Army Ballistic Missile Agency's original Saturn I. The Apollo spacecraft was designed and built by North American Aviation, while the Apollo Lunar Module was designed and built by Grumman.
+Mirroring the Department of Defense's management concept of using redundant systems to build the first intercontinental ballistic missiles, NASA requested that the Air Force assign Major General Samuel C. Phillips to the space agency, where he served as the director of the Apollo program.
+Development of the Saturn V rocket was led by Wernher von Braun and his team at the Marshall Space Flight Center, deriving it from the Army Ballistic Missile Agency's original Saturn I. The Apollo spacecraft was designed and built by North American Aviation, while the Apollo Lunar Module was designed and built by Grumman.

 To develop the spaceflight skills and equipment required for a lunar mission, NASA initiated Project Gemini.
-Using a modified Air Force Titan II launch vehicle, the Gemini capsule could hold two astronauts for flights of over two weeks.
-Gemini pioneered the use of fuel cells instead of batteries, and conducted the first American spacewalks and rendezvous operations.
+Using a modified Air Force Titan II launch vehicle, the Gemini capsule could hold two astronauts for flights lasting over two weeks.
+Gemini pioneered the use of fuel cells instead of batteries, and conducted the first American spacewalks and orbital rendezvous operations.